-Although stretching is simple to do, it's often the most ignored part of people's fitness regimens, according to the American Council on Exercise.
+Although stretching is simple to do, it’s often the most ignored part of people’s fitness routines.
 Stretching can reduce your risk for injury and help you become more limber, regardless of your age and physical condition.

 Stretching can improve your circulation and posture because it helps increase your range of motion, strength, coordination, and flexibility.

 Regular stretching reduces muscle tension and promotes freer movement.
 It should be comfortable and relaxing.
 You should never stretch to the point of pain.
 When you stretch, work at your own pace and within your own limits.

 As with any other fitness program, be sure to check with your healthcare provider before beginning a stretching routine.
 This is especially important if you have arthritis, joint dysfunction, or back problems.
 Stretching can be helpful to people with these conditions.
 But some exercises may overstress the joints.
 Here are some basic things to remember:

 Stretch after your regularly scheduled strength and endurance exercises.

 If stretching is the only kind of exercise you are able to do, stretch at least 3 times a week, for at least 20 minutes each session.

 Do each stretching exercise 3 to 5 times during each session.

 Slowly stretch into the desired position, as far as possible without pain.
 Hold the stretch for 10 to 30 seconds.
 Relax.
 Repeat, trying to stretch a bit farther.